 These rankings are used to align budget and schedule constraints with desired updates from the TRM.

-As measure requests are finalized leading up to the next update of the TRM, weekly TAC meetings are often scheduled to maximize the level of collaboration and visibility into the measure characterization process.
+As measure requests are finalized leading up to the next update of the TRM, weekly TAC meetings are often scheduled to maximize collaboration and visibility into the measure characterization process.
 Where consensus does not emerge on specific measures or issues, those items are identified in a memo.
 As a result, this TRM represents a broad consensus amongst the SAG and TAC participants.
 In keeping with the goal of transparency, all of the comments and their status to date are available through the TAC SharePoint web site, https://portal.veic.org.

 For each measure characterization, this TRM includes engineering algorithm(s) and a value(s) for each parameter in the equation(s).
 These parameters have values that fall into one of three categories: a single deemed value, a lookup table of deemed values or an actual value such as the capacity of the equipment.
 The TRM makes extensive use of lookup tables because they allow for an appropriate level of measure streamlining and customization within the context of an otherwise prescriptive measure.